-It was Response’s claim that copyright subsisted in its wave arrangement design, either as a graphic work or as a work of artistic craftmanship.
+Response claimed that copyright subsisted in its wave arrangement design, either as a graphic work or as a work of artistic craftsmanship.
 Furthermore, it was Response's position that as the creator of the wave design, it owned the copyright in it.
-Response alleged that the ladies tops made by Visage, Cingo and Bengal Knittex were infringing copies of its wave arrangement design and that EWM had infringed its copyright by selling the tops made of the infringing fabrics.
+Response alleged that the ladies' tops made by Visage, Cingo and Bengal Knittex were infringing copies of its wave arrangement design and that EWM had infringed its copyright by selling the tops made of the infringing fabrics.

-In holding that EWM had infringed Response's copyright in the wave design, His Honour Judge Hacon found that although the definition of a "graphic work" in the Copyright, Designs and Patents Act 1988, did not include a design made from the threads of a fabric, he did agree that Response's wave design was a work of artistic craftmanship.
-This was because Response had produced the wave design in a skilful way, had taken justified pride in their workmanship and also had creative ability which meant the tops created had an aesthetic appeal which had proven popular with consumers.
+In holding that EWM had infringed Response's copyright in the wave design, His Honour Judge Hacon found that although the definition of a "graphic work" in the Copyright, Designs and Patents Act 1988 did not include a design made from the threads of a fabric, he did agree that Response's wave design was a work of artistic craftsmanship.
+This was because Response had produced the wave design in a skilful way, had taken justified pride in their workmanship and had creative ability, which meant the tops created had an aesthetic appeal that had proven popular with consumers.

 UK copyright regime